nogibjj/yijia_ids706_miniProj6/README.md

 ```

 ### Query Explanation
 - Aggregation:
     - Grouping by Month: The query first groups weather data by month using DATE_TRUNC('month', Date) to group the records by month in 2022.
-    - Average Temperature: It calculates the monthly average temperature by averaging the daily minimum and maximum temperatures using (Temperature_Minimum + Temperature_Maximum) / 2.
+    - Average Temperature: It calculates the monthly average temperature by averaging the daily minimum and maximum temperatures using AVG((Temperature_Minimum + Temperature_Maximum) / 2).
     - Total Precipitation: The query sums up the daily precipitation for each month using SUM(Precipitation).
     - Average Wind Speed: The monthly average wind speed is calculated by averaging the daily wind speeds using AVG(Average_Wind_Speed).
 - Join: